estie-inc/cder/README.md

   email: 'bob@example.com'
 ```

-Notice that, cder requires to name each record with a label (*Label_x*).
+Notice that, cder requires each record to be labeled (*Label_x*).
-Label can be anything (as long as it is a valid yaml key) but you might want to keep them unique to avoid accidental mis-references.
+A label can be anything (as long as it is a valid yaml key) but you might want to keep them unique to avoid accidental mis-references.

 #### Enums and Complex types